lehoff/kairos/README.md

     meck:expect(chronos, start_timer,
                 fun(_,_) -> 42 end)

-As part of the test you check that the timer was requsted to start:
+As part of the test you check that the timer was requested to start:

     meck:called(chronos, start_timer, [my_server, timer_4])